 At this time, the PMOC cannot recommend that FTA accept any modification to schedule contingency minimum levels.
-The PMOC recommends that the CSP incorporate the updated Contract 1300 baseline schedule as soon as it is completed.
-At that time, the PMOC recommends that the CSP incorporate the remaining high level schedule risks on the Project Risk Register into a new risk assessment.
+The PMOC recommends that the CSP incorporate the updated Contract 1300 schedule into the risk assessment as soon as it is accepted so that the schedule risk assessment accurately reflects the current status of the project.